The man who can't stop painting

 Video

-Wayne Sheppard had never painted until he had seizure two years ago.
+Wayne Sheppard had never painted until he had a seizure two years ago.
 Now he can't stop.

 -